 Dynamic Relational Activation

-Different people activate different loops.
+Different people can activate different loops.

 Core Idea

-ArcheLoop asks not only “What loop am I in?” but also: “What interaction activated this adaptation?”
+ArcheLoop asks not only “What loop am I in?” but also “What interaction activated this adaptation?”

-The Relational Activation Model
+Relational Activation Model

 1